Junas88/domain-name-marketplace/DEPLOYMENT_CHECKLIST.md

 ## Important Update - April 2025:
 This application now runs in two modes:
-1. **Database Mode** - When database credentials are available, uses PostgreSQL for data storage
+1. **Database Mode** - When database credentials are available, uses PostgreSQL for data storage (full 369 domains)
-2. **Fallback Mode** - When no database credentials are provided, falls back to in-memory storage
+2. **Fallback Mode** - When no database credentials are provided, falls back to in-memory storage with 200+ sample domains

+The fallback in-memory storage has been enhanced to include 200+ domains, providing a near-complete experience even without a database connection.

-Note: In fallback mode, data will not persist between application restarts.
+Note: In fallback mode, data will not persist between application restarts, but the application will automatically reseed with the large set of sample domains.

 ## How to Add Environment Variables in Replit Deployment